ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 1. Determine if the log entry is distinguished.
 If so, leave the position-version pair in the map and move on to the next map entry.
 2. Compute the ordered list of log entries to inspect:
-   1. Initiate the list by setting it to be the log entry's direct path in the implicit binary search tree based on the current tree size.
+   1. Initialize the list by setting it to be the log entry's direct path in the implicit binary search tree, based on the current tree size.
    2. Remove all entries that are to the left of the log entry.
    3. If any of the remaining log entries are distinguished, terminate the list just after the first distinguished log entry.